IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 #Run Marbles w/Bluemix
 1. This app is already ready to run on bluemix
 1. Create a new network from the Bluemix tile, and name it "myblockchain"
+1. Edit manifest.yml
-1. Edit manifes.yml if you don't want it to auto bind to the service or if you want to change the app name/route
+	- change the sevice name to match your network's name, or remove the line if you don't want the app to bind to the service
+	- change the app name and host name
 1. Push the application by opening a command prompt and browsing to this directory

 	> cf login